babel/notes/2017-10/oct-25.md

 - Sven at ReactiveConf (https://twitter.com/svensauleau/status/923210175011590146)
 - Added [@azz](https://github.com/azz), [@keithamus](https://github.com/keithamus), [@Andarist](https://github.com/Andarist) to the team
 - Also added [@bmeurer](https://github.com/bmeurer) (other v8 members are already collaborators) since already made like 5 perf PRs (https://github.com/babel/babel/pull/6581)
+- Probably last betas, then do RCs for regressions (and ask for wider use) and release?
+  - Need to think about the codemods for upgrading in the meantime.. (also an opportunity to help)
+  - Don't ask for a backport, no time/resources/etc 🙂.

 ## Done

 - [x] Move to scoped packages https://github.com/babel/babel/pull/6495